-Back in 2011, Dan (my hubby) and I purchased our very first home.
+Back in 2011, Dan and I purchased our first home together.
 It was a small house but nevertheless a big and quite daunting, albeit exciting, project.

 This was the sight that greeted us when we first walked into our new home.
-We were cold, we had no heating and all we could smell in the house was a fairly strong old smoke smell.
-The joys of buying a house!
+We were cold, we had no heating and all we could smell was smoke.
+The joys of buying our first home!

-The cupboards in the kitchen were literally falling apart, there was wooden panelling on the other side of the room that made the room look so dark and tiny, and not forgetting the super sticky floor.
-So basically the perfect cooking environment – or not!
+Moving onto the kitchen and the cupboards were literally falling apart, there was wooden panelling on the other side of the room that made it look dark and tiny, and not forgetting the super sticky floor.
+Perfect!

-We knew that everything in the kitchen would have to go and we would have to start from scratch.
+We knew that everything in the kitchen would have to go and we would be starting from scratch.

 It always makes me laugh spotting the air fresheners dotted around the house that didn’t disguise the smell of smoke or dirt one bit!

 We couldn’t wait to get stuck into sorting out our house and turning it into a home.
 Pretty much everything needed ripping out, replacing and cleaning.
 Fully functioning central heating wouldn’t go amiss either.
-We had a lot to do.
-The next few months were not going to be fun!
+We had a lot do.